catalyst-cloud/catalystcloud-docs/source/faq/external-ip-address.rst

  $ finding your external ip:
  Your external IP address is: 150.242.43.13

-Using the Openstack Command Line Tools
+Using the OpenStack Command Line Tools
 ======================================

 The method you use to find the external IP address will depend on whether the